Frequently Asked Questions

 Q How spacious are the cabins and beds?

 A Our vessels are converted traditional boats, therefore space is more restricted than in a hotel, but superior for a boat of this size.
-All cabins can be either double or twin beds.
-The bed is king size in width, but normal in length - the bed is divided in two to make the twin beds.
+All cabins on Glen Massan, Glen Tarsan, Glen Etive and Glen Shiel can be either double or twin beds.
+The bed is UK king-size in width, but normal in length - the bed is divided in two to make the twin beds.

 Q Are midgies a problem?